Employee engagement has more benefits that you could ever imagine. Learn how to build an engaged workforce in your organization!

 Employee engagement is the key to better business results.
 Engaged employees have a deep sense of ownership of the organization and strong feelings of involvement, commitment, and absorption in one’s work.
 This motivates them to contribute a higher level of discretionary energy, which eventually translates into business productivity.

 Benefit #2: Lower absenteeism and turnover

-According to Gallup’s report on “The State of the Global Workplace”, companies with engaged workforce experience lower absenteeism as well as employee turnover.
-Employee who stays with the company ensures that critical knowledge remains within the organization, ensuring stability in business operations.
+According to Gallup’s report on “The State of the Global Workplace”, companies with an engaged workforce experience lower absenteeism as well as employee turnover.
+An employee who stays with the company ensures that critical knowledge remains within the organization, ensuring stability in business operations.

 Benefit #3: Hiring advantage

-Millenials and beyond will even make up to 75% of the global workforce by 2025.
-We all have heard the unique characteristics of millennial; they are job-hopping, feedback seeking, and team oriented.
+Millennials and beyond will even make up to 75% of the global workforce by 2025.
+We all have heard the unique characteristics of millennials; they are job-hopping, feedback-seeking, and team-oriented.

 With changing demographic trends, millennials will make up a large part of the workforce, and organizations have to tailor their engagement strategies to this group, to ensure that they remain competitive in hiring the best talents in the market.

 How to keep employees engaged?